Past Research Projects

 The SBS project was established in response to the 2013 bush fires in the Blue Mountains, NSW.
 In collaboration with the Ministry of Police, Emergency Services (MPES) and The University of Newcastle, the CRRMH undertook the evaluation of SBS to gain an understanding of how this service operated during the Blue Mountains bush fires in 2013 and how effective the service was to the people who used it.

-The CRRMH has collaborated on this Resources Industry Skills Association (RISA) award winning research project and has assessed 1450 coal mine employees regarding access to care, understanding and experience of mental health concerns.
-This work has resulted in four peer reviewed papers and informed the national Mining Industry Blueprint for Mental Health and Wellbeing
+The CRRMH collaborated on this Resources Industry Skills Association (RISA) award winning research project and assessed 1450 coal mine employees regarding access to care, understanding and experience of mental health concerns.
+This work resulted in four peer reviewed papers and informed the national Mining Industry Blueprint for Mental Health and Wellbeing.

 A report on youth mental health needs in Port Stephens, NSW prepared by CRRMH with funding support from HNE PHN and support from Port Stephens Council.